LouieMartin/snowpack-react-template/README.md

 Runs all files that end with `.test.tsx` in the directory `src/`.
 Add the watch flag if you want to run in interactive watch mode.

+### yarn run format

+Formats all files with Prettier.

+### yarn run lint

+Makes sure all the files are formatted.